UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

-# Software Engineering AI Strategy
+# Engineering AI Strategy

 ## Foreword

-Software Engineering plays a central role in delivering UKHO's digital products and services.
-AI-powered developer tools are an opportunity to increase productivity, improve code quality, and free engineers to focus on higher-value design and systems thinking.
-This document sets out our practical, security-conscious approach to adopting AI within software delivery, with GitHub Copilot established as the sanctioned coding assistant.
+Engineering plays a central role in delivering UKHO's digital products and services.
+AI-powered engineering tools are an opportunity to increase productivity, improve quality, and free engineers to focus on higher-value design, analysis and systems thinking.
+This document sets out our practical, security-conscious approach to adopting AI across engineering delivery, with GitHub Copilot established as the sanctioned coding assistant.

 The strategy balances pragmatic adoption with strong governance: engineers remain accountable for all code, security and IP considerations are enforced, and we prioritise training, monitoring and targeted support so benefits are realised evenly across teams.